luccadibe/benchctl/README.md

 - Copying files over different filesystems
 - Running commands everywhere
 - Plotting data
+- Remembering which results belong to certain parameters used for the benchmark runs
+- Managing metadata

 So I decided to write a framework that would take care of all of this for me.
 It ended up turning into a specialized "workflow engine" of sorts.